Rings of Power: Fictional history

 Toward the end of the Second Age, the Númenóreans took Sauron prisoner.
-Sauron however managed to corrupt the Men of Númenor, leading to their civilisation's eventual downfall.
+Sauron however managed to corrupt the Men of Númenor, leading to their civilisation's downfall.
 The exiled Númenóreans who survived, led by Elendil and his sons Isildur and Anárion, established the realms of Arnor and Gondor.
 Together with the Elves of Lindon, they formed the last alliance against Sauron and emerged victorious.
 Isildur cut the One Ring from Sauron's hand and kept it, refusing to destroy it; he was later killed in an ambush, and the Ring was lost for centuries.
 During this time, the Elves were able to use the Three Rings, while the Nine given to the leaders of Men corrupted their wearers and turned them into the Nazgûl.
 The Seven given to the Dwarves failed to subject them directly to Sauron's will but ignited a sense of avarice within them.
 Over the years, Sauron sought to recapture the Rings, primarily the One, but was only successful in recovering the Nine and three of the Seven.

 During the Third Age, the One Ring is discovered by Bilbo Baggins (in The Hobbit).
 At the start of The Lord of the Rings, the Wizard Gandalf explains the One Ring's history to Bilbo's heir Frodo, and recites the Rhyme of the Rings.
 A Fellowship is formed to destroy it, led by Frodo.
 Following the successful destruction of the One Ring and the fall of Sauron, the power of the rings fades.
 While the Nine are destroyed, the Three are rendered powerless; their bearers leave Middle-earth for Valinor at the end of the Third Age, inaugurating the Dominion of Men.